 Many NGOs and humanitarian organisations provide support in the Asylum Home on a regular basis.
 PIC lawyers are available to asylum seekers for legal aid and assistance in the Asylum Home every weekday between 8 am and 3 pm.
-In 2017 the organisation Institute for African Studies carried out activities every day, through a project aimed at assistance with accommodation and care of asylum applicants, which included psycho-social assistance and free time activities.
-In 2018 the project was implemented by Društvo UP.
+The Institute for African Studies provides special information sessions following the asylum application with unaccompanied children and other potential victims of trafficking.
+Društvo UP carries out activities every day, through a project aimed at assistance with accommodation and care of asylum applicants, which includes psycho-social assistance and free time activities.
 The organisation Mozaik currently provides two hours of childcare every day for families accommodated in the Asylum Home.
 Javni zavod Cene Štupar carries out a daily programme involving Slovenian language and literacy classes and learning assistance.
 Free time activities are currently also carried out by Slovene Philanthropy.
+The Red Cross Slovenia provided psycho-social counselling as well as workshops on sexual and gender-based violence in cooperation with Zavod Emma once per week.
 Asylum seekers also have a room in the Asylum Home dedicated for prayer and practicing their religion.

-Branch Facility Kotnikova is visited by PIC lawyers providing legal counselling every Tuesday and Thursday between 15:00 and 18:00.
-Slovenian language and literacy classes are also carried out on a daily basis by Javni zavod Cene Štupar, same as in the Asylum Home.
-Slovene Philanthropy provides English classes twice or three times per week.
+The Branch Facility Kotnikova is visited by PIC lawyers providing legal counselling every Tuesday and Thursday between 15:00 and 18:00.
+Slovenian language and literacy classes are also carried out on a daily basis by Javni zavod Cene Štupar, which is the same as in the Asylum Home.
+Slovene Philanthropy provides English classes twice or three times per week and Red Cross together with Zavod Emma provided counselling to victims of SGBV twice per month.

-Branch Facility Logatec is visited by PIC lawyers for legal counselling every Wednesday.
+The Branch Facility Logatec is visited by PIC lawyers for legal counselling every Wednesday.
 Slovenian language and literacy classes are carried out on a daily basis by Javni zavod Cene Štupar.
+In 2019, the Red Cross together with Zavod Emma provided counselling to victims of SGBV once per week.

-The Red Cross Slovenia is providing psycho-social counselling every Tuesday as well as workshops on sexual and gender-based violence once a month.
-Currently these are the only activities organised, but during times of higher occupancy several other projects were implemented in the facility as well, including free time and psycho-social activities by Slovene Philanthropy.
-One shortcoming observed in the Slovenian system is that pre-school children do not have access to regular kindergartens and families can in this regard only rely on NGO activities, which may not always be available or sufficient.
+One shortcoming observed in the Slovenian system is that pre-school children do not have access to regular kindergartens and families can, in this regard, only rely on NGO activities, which may not always be available or sufficient.

+The project was concluded in December 2019.